Richard and Maurice McDonald: Careers

 The first restaurant the McDonald brothers opened in 1937 was in Los Angeles.
 In the 1940s the McDonald brothers operated a successful drive-in restaurant, but found several factors were cutting into their profits.
-Some of the more expensive menu items, such as barbecue sandwiches, were rarely ordered, and they used actual dishes, which were constantly lost or broken, plus the reputation of drive-ins becoming seedy hangouts for teenagers was driving families away.
+Some of the more expensive menu items, such as barbecue sandwiches, were rarely ordered, and they used actual dishes, which were constantly lost, stolen or broken, plus the reputation of drive-ins becoming seedy hangouts for teenagers was driving families away.

 In 1948, the brothers fully redesigned and rebuilt their restaurant in San Bernardino to focus on a reduced menu consisting of their nine most profitable and cost-effective items: In addition to their 15-cent hamburger, the menu included a cheeseburger, soft drinks, milk, coffee, potato chips, and a slice of pie.
 The restaurant was about a mile from route 66 at 1398 North E Street at West 14th Street in San Bernardino, and eventually became a museum.
 The first months of the revived restaurant were a struggle, as many customers expected carhops to serve them like other drive-in restaurants, rather than having to walk up to the restaurant's window to order.
 The brothers persisted, keeping their simple menu, aside from replacing the potato chips with french fries.
-The restaurant soon appealed to drivers on the go who could get a quick meal with no waiting, and it also appealed to families that could eat a whole meal cheaply.
+The restaurant soon appealed to drivers on the go who could get a quick meal with no waiting and was also a way for an entire family to dine out inexpensively.

-The McDonald brothers' restaurant was a success, and with the goal of making $1 million before they turned 50, the McDonald brothers began franchising their restaurant system in 1953.
+The McDonald brothers' restaurant was a success, and with the goal of making $1 million before they turned 50, the brothers began franchising their restaurant system in 1953.
 The first franchise was a restaurant in Phoenix, Arizona, operated by Neil Fox.